How to Transition Out of an Assignment

 In addition to making a list of your outstanding tasks, your transition plan can also include a list of tasks you plan to complete before leaving.
 This can help you plan out the last few weeks of your tenure while also indicating to the existing leadership team which tasks do not need to be reassigned.
 Additionally, this may clue your successor in as to exactly where you left off.

 List internal and external contacts associated with each of your outstanding projects as well as people you routinely communicate with.
 Having a list of people to contact in a variety of situations can equip your successor with the resources they need to carry out your job successfully.

 Write a Cerius Case Study

-Have a successful interim experience?
+Have a successful experience?
 Fill out a case study with Cerius!
 This is a great way to stay top of mind with our talent team, while also sharing your accomplishments with your network.